htc-class/homework-site/src/markdown-pages/year-3/week-19.md

   calculated pixel values out of your temporary storage and overwriting the original pixel data.
 - **Extra Credit: ✨** Complete the `edges` filter.
-- Commit your work, push up a MR, **review your diffs and cleanup!** and Slack me the MR URL.
+- Commit your work, push up a MR, and your MR, upload _screenshots of each filter type you completed_, **review your diffs and cleanup!** and Slack me the MR URL.

 ---